the-chicken-leg/bigPDFmaker/README.md

 # bigPDFmaker

-These Python scripts manipulate PDFs.
+These Python scripts manipulate PDFs using the pypdf library.

 combine_pdfs.py combines PDF documents from a folder (non-recursively) into a big PDF (sorted by filename) - the original PDFs are not modified.